 Homeowners can cause some real problems when it comes to foreclosure.
 For instance, there are cases where legal action is necessary to evict current occupants, and in these situations, an angry homeowner can also damage the property before vacating.
 On the other hand, buying a short sale typically means dealing with an eager seller.
 This spares buyers some foreclosure problems.
 Most sellers want to prevent the credit report damage caused by foreclosure.
 They also want to purchase new houses faster.
 This compels them to be more cooperative during this type of sale.

 Any sale must be approved by the lender.
-That means not every house listed for sale via this method is really up for sale.
+That means not every house listed on the housing market via this method is really up for sale.
 So, before you buy a short sale, here are some of the things that you should look for.

 Some properties listed for sale through this method have ridiculously low prices to a level where lenders do not accept them.
 Such listings can get multiple offers.
 However, to have your offer accepted, the lender must fully approve your offer.
 Thus, having similar comparable properties that have sold at or around your offer price will help it to be accepted.

-In addition to having a property that qualifies for a short sale, the seller should also meet some qualifications.
+In addition to having a property that might qualify for a short sale, the seller should also meet some qualifications.
 A sale package comprises of the following minimum requirements:

 A seller that doesn’t want to cooperate will delay returning these documents.
 Others don’t know that it’s mandatory to return the documents.
 Therefore, check the seller’s qualifications to ensure that your short sale purchase is not delayed by an agent or seller that doesn’t have the necessary documents.